xiongchiamiov/pyfixit/docs/user_guide.rst

    >>> from pyfixit import Guide
    >>> guide = Guide(5)
    >>> guide.title
-   'Installing PowerBook G3 Wallstreet Processor'
+   u'Installing PowerBook G3 Wallstreet Processor'

 An attempt is made to reduce the number of API calls; thus, many attributes are lazily-fetched on request.
 To avoid this, use the ``refresh()`` method on an